atanasdonev/QR-Code-Generator/README.md

-VanillaJS web application for generating QR Codes for URLs.
+VanillaJS web application for generating QR Codes of URLs.